Supporting 1600 users and a 8000 FTE organisation

 Increase in Profitability, Safety and Employee Engagement

-With serious changes underfoot in the traditional mailing business, NZ Post Group faced challenges in transforming their business model to a diversified services platform.
+With serious changes afoot in the traditional mailing business, NZ Post Group faced challenges in transforming their business model to a diversified services platform.

 New Zealand Post required a dynamic yet centralised financial management solution to simplify and centralise their business processes.
 They achieved this by replacing PeopleSoft, their ageing and highly customised legacy system, with UNIT4 Business World ERP – a single core application – to produce the elusive ‘single source of truth’ for all financial data across the entire Group.